Kai should fit the workflow you already run.

 Phone-system actions

 Some integrations are not about data sync at all.
-They exist to route, transfer, or escalate the caller when Kai cannot finish alone.
+They route, transfer, or escalate the caller to a person the moment Kai needs a hand.

 Current reference pages

-ServiceTitan and home-service operating systems where dispatch context matters.
+ServiceTitan and other home-service operating systems, so dispatch context flows with the call.

-Broader lead-source connectors where Kai should answer faster than the manual callback loop can.
+More lead-source connectors, so Kai answers faster than the manual callback loop ever could.